Easy Keto Pizza Omelet

 Dr. Berry has helped millions rediscover how our bodies were designed to heal — not through restriction, but through returning to real, whole foods and nutrient-dense choices that work with our biology, not against it.

-We were also deeply worried that if Scott started down the path of multiple prescriptions, he might never get off them — and that one medication could lead to another just to offset side effects from the first.
-That fear became our motivation to look deeper — to find a way for his body to heal naturally through real food and lifestyle changes.
+We were also deeply worried that if Scott started down the path of multiple prescriptions, he might never get off them — that one medication could lead to another just to offset side effects from the first.
+That fear became our motivation to look deeper and find a way for his body to heal naturally through real food and lifestyle changes.

-We also share our deep gratitude and dedication to Dr. Ken Berry his wife, Nurse Neisha, and Houston Holistic Helth Clinic in Our Story.
+We also share our deep gratitude and dedication to Dr. Ken Berry his wife, Nurse Neisha, and the team at Houston Holistic Helth Clinic in Our Story.
 Their guidance, truth-telling, and encouragement played a huge role in helping us reclaim our health — and our hope.

-It’s how Scott began to heal, one real meal at a time, starting with his favorite pizza omelet recipe elevating the traditional breakfast omelet.
+It’s how Scott began to heal, one real meal at a time — starting with his favorite pizza omelet recipe, elevating the traditional breakfast omelet into something deeply healing.

 🥚 Why Eggs Are Powerful for Liver Healing